denten-books/plain-text/2-surface.md

 the IBM MT/ST typewriter retained the familiar underlying structure of a 7-bit encoding scheme, not dissimilar from Bacon's secret writing.
 But on tape, the encoding scheme ceased to be recoverable by the naked eye.
 The inscription lay literally beyond human sense.
-On tape, "magnetic domains" and "polarities"take place of visible alphabets.[^ln2-magnet] The developers of these early systems recognized the problem of congruence between the visible and the invisible sign.
+On tape, "magnetic domains" and "polarities" took place of visible, albeit encoded, alphabets.[^ln2-magnet] The developers of these early systems recognized the problem of congruence between the visible and the invisible sign.
 The machine operator needed to ensure that the input correspond to the stored quantity.
 But the only way to check the stored quantity was to once again transform it into another inscription.
 Direct access to the site of storage was near-impossible.

 The engineers working on Mark III attempted to address the problem of congruence by asking the operator to input quantities twice.
-Other solutions included making the magnetic mark more visible.
+Other solutions included making the magnetic mark more apparent.
 For example, the "magnetic reader" patented by Robert Youngquist and Robert Hanes in 1962 promised a "device for visual observation of magnetic symbols recorded on a magnetic recording medium in tape or sheet form."
 Youngquist and Hanes wrote: